 12. Be conscious of your budget

-You probably have a fixed price that you cannot exceed, seeing as a used computer is the most likely option.
+You probably have a fixed price you cannot exceed, as a used computer is the most likely option.

-Make sure that number is at least 20% lower than the cheapest new model when comparing basic specifications.
+When comparing basic specifications, make sure that number is at least 20% lower than the cheapest new model.

-Otherwise, it makes no sense buying a used computer.
+Otherwise, it makes no sense to buy a used one.